Fusilier: France

-The French Army no longer uses the term fusiliers, although a number of its infantry regiments descend from fusilier regiments.
+The modern French Army no longer uses the term fusiliers, although a number of its infantry regiments descend from fusilier regiments.

 The term fusiliers is still used in the navy and air force.
-They are protection forces of riflemen assuring security and policing on land bases and installations as well as on ships.
+They provide protection detachments, performing security and policing duties on land bases and installations as well as on ships.
 The commandos are selected from their ranks.
 The commandos are special forces units.
 They are: